 How Much Does a Resume Writing Service Cost?

 The price of having a resume written from scratch or rewritten varies.
-The lowest price we paid was $119, while the highest was $395.
+The lowest price we paid was $119, and the highest price we saw was $649.
 You’ll find resume writing services that will charge less and some that will charge more.
-The resume writing service that did the best job for us charged $209, mostly because of the resume they produced but also because it provided us with a cover letter as well.
+The resume writing service that did the best job for us charged $399, mostly because of the resume they produced but also because it provided us with a cover letter as well.

 Is Hiring a Resume Writing Service Worth the Cost?

 A resume writing service is worth the cost if it provides great customer service and, most importantly, delivers a great document.
 However, in all of our reviews, we found the number of companies that actually do this to be relatively small.
 Some offered great customer service but a subpar resume, while some rewrote a strong resume but lacked in customer service.

 To decide whether a resume writing service is right for you, query other job seekers in your personal network or on social networks like LinkedIn.
 Look at the services’ sample resumes as well.

 How We Chose the Best Resume Writing Services